GSS-Cogs/dd-cms/docs/volto.md

 There are two ways to work on volto; locally with node, or in a `docker-compose` app.

+## Addons

+The addons that volto loads are normally specified in the `package.json:addons` array.
+That can be overridden using the ADDONS env var.

+So during dev for an addon that won't necessarily be used in every instance, you can use a `.env` file to override the addons.
+There's an example already in the CCv2 components.

+To use it, run `docker-compose --env-file=.env.ccv2 up`

 ## Working on volto

 ### With `docker-compose`